"Hey Honey, can you hear that? It's raining again."

 This is how I made Downspout Noise Mufflers...

 Remove the bottom section of the downspout.
-You will need to make sure of how many "scrubbies" you will need for a snug fit, to avoid a washout in heavy rain.
+You will need to make sure of how many "scrubbies" you will need to stack together, for a gentle but snug fit, to avoid a washout in heavy rain.
 But not so snug as to plug up the exit, preventing the rainwater from flowing out.

 Stack the required number of "scrubbies" to fit your downspout.